 If you just need one quick cup before dashing out the door during the week but like to linger over a full pot on the weekends, the Hamilton Beach 2-Way is an intriguing option.
 One side of the machine brews up to twelve cups of coffee.
 The other makes a single mug full, using either an included refillable filter or disposable coffee pods.
 The Hamilton Beach is our favorite of the pod options, but its coffee tastes best when we use the reusable filter.
 We like the taste of its coffee better than any of the other pod-based brewers we've tried from Keurig.
 It's easy to clean, with so many components, many of which are dishwasher safe.

-While we love the simplicity of the 2-Way, the coffee it produces is of middling quality, earning just average scores in our taste tests.
-The water tank's small opening is also annoying to use.
+While we love the simplicity of the 2-Way, the coffee it produces is of “middling quality” according to our taste testers.
+It was “slightly more watery and acidic than I would have liked,” said one tester.
+“I would akin it to coffee you'd get at a mid-tier diner,” The water tank's small opening is also annoying to use.
 For the cost, though, the multifaceted machine's respectable quality and impressive user-friendliness are hard to beat.
 If you're looking for an even less expensive option that makes coffee nearly as tasty, check out the Black+Decker 12-Cup Programmable.

 While the OXO makes a dependably good cup of coffee that we always enjoy, it can't quite match the top-notch taste of higher-scoring options, many of which cost less.
 It also doesn't give you the option of setting a timer to brew your coffee automatically, so you can't have a cup waiting for you when you wake up.
 Those who enjoy the nuanced flavor of pour-over coffee will likely want to use freshly ground coffee anyway, though.
 If you're looking for a great-tasting brewer you can rely on, this is a solid option.
 If you're looking for more of a bargain and don't mind sacrificing taste just a little for a more affordable machine, the Cuisinart 14-Cup Programmable isn't a terrible option, though the Ninja 12-Cup offers a better taste for a comparable price.